rust-lang/rust/src/doc/rustc-dev-guide/src/tests/adding.md

 ## Comment explaining what the test is about

-When you create a test file, **include a comment summarizing the point of the test immediately after the copyright notice**.
+When you create a test file, **include a comment summarizing the point of the test at the start of the file**.
 This should highlight which parts of the test are more important, and what the bug was that the test is fixing.
 Citing an issue number is often very helpful.

 This comment doesn't have to be super extensive.
 Just something like "Regression test for #18060: match arms were matching in the wrong